aldrin2002/ALDRIN-FECHALIN-ACTIVITY01/README.md

 ## Models

-1. **Account**: User account with email and password
+1. **Account**: User account with UUID, email, username, password, and timestamps
+   - Uses UUID as primary key instead of auto-incrementing integer
+   - Includes createdAt and updateAt timestamps
+   - Has one-to-one relation with Profile
+   - Has one-to-many relation with Module

-2. **Profile**: User profile information with one-to-one relationship to Account
+2. **Profile**: User profile with detailed information
+   - Uses UUID as primary key
+   - Includes firstname, middlename, lastname, suffix, bio, and picture
+   - Has timestamps for creation and updates
+   - Connected to Account with onDelete: Cascade

-3. **Module**: Learning modules with many-to-one relationship to Account
+3. **Module**: Learning modules with detailed information
+   - Uses UUID (recID) as primary key
+   - Includes moduleCode, moduleDetails, and moduleDesc
+   - Has timestamps for creation and updates
+   - Connected to Account with onDelete: Cascade

 ## Functions Implemented